-Wormwood exhibits bitter, carminative, antimicrobial, and anthelmintic properties.
+Wormwood exhibits bitter, carminative, and anthelmintic properties.
 It is primarily used to expel parasites.

 Wormwood is a woody perennial native to Europe, southern Siberia, Kashmir, and the Mediterranean.
 This is a strikingly large, soft, and mellow plant for the medicinal landscape.

 Wormwood may be used where there is indigestion, especially when due to a deficient quantity or quality of gastric juice.
-Wormwood is a powerful remedy for the treatment of parasitic worms, especially roundworm and pinworm.
-Wormwood is also used to help the body fight fever and infections.
-Wormwood is known for success for gallbladder inflammation, indigestion, heartburn, irritable bowel syndrome, and parasites, as well as for poor appetite.
+Wormwood is a remedy for the treatment of parasitic worms, especially roundworm and pinworm, and parasites.

 Wormwood is perhaps best known for its oil to prepare certain alcoholic beverages, most notably vermouth and absinthe; absinthe was popular in the nineteenth century in Europe, though it caused many health issues such as brain damage, due to the doses that were given.

 Wormwood oil continues to be used as a flavouring agent for foods, although in much smaller amounts than were found in absinthe.
-Medicinally, wormwood was traditionally used as a bitter to improve digestion, to fight worm infestations, and to stimulate menstruation.
-It was regarded as a useful remedy for problems involving the liver and gallbladder.
+Medicinally, wormwood was traditionally used as a bitter to improve digestion and to fight worm infestations.

 The aromatic oil of wormwood contains the toxins thujone and isothujone.
 Small amounts of this oil are present in wormwood teas or tinctures.
 Although the oil destroys various types of worms, it may cause, in excessive amounts, damage to the human nervous system.
 Strong bitters are also present in the plant that are known as absinthin and anabsinthin, which are known to stimulate digestive functions.